mds-python/mds-python.github.io/04 More on Variables/2 Lists.md

+---
+parent: More on Variables
+grand_parent: Programming for Modelling and Data Analysis
+nav_order:  2
+---

 # Lists

 There is a data type very similar to tuples in Python.
 These are  lists (`list`).
 Unlike tuples, which are constants, lists are structures that can change: you can add new elements to them, delete or change them.